microsoft/tslint-microsoft-contrib/README.md

         <code>no-unnecessary-bind</code>
       </td>
       <td>
+        Deprecated - This rule is in the TSLint product as <code>unnecessary-bind</code>.
         Do not bind 'this' as the context for a function literal or lambda expression.
         If you bind 'this' as the context to a function literal, then you should just use a lambda without the bind.
         If you bind 'this' as the context to a lambda, then you can remove the bind call because 'this' is already the context for lambdas.